 5. A minimum cumulative grade point average of 3.00 on a 4.00 scale in undergraduate course work.

 6. An official report of scores on the ETS Major Field Test: MUSIC (4AMF).

+7. An official report of passing scores on one of the Assessment of Basic Skills Tests.
+See web page for cut off scores for SAT, ACT, Core, and GRE.

-7. Two Disposition Reference Forms: one from a faculty or supervisor of a child/youth-related activity, and one from a work supervisor.
+8. Two Disposition Reference Forms: one from a faculty or supervisor of a child/youth-related activity, and one from a work supervisor.